This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Summit Lodge Boutique Hotel – offers great value right in the Village (Whistler) with rooms that can accomodate families.
 You even get a pool and rooms with balconies.
 Click here to check the latest prices.

 Riverside Resort Cabins and Camping – we think this is the best camping location in Whistler – close to the Village.
-The cabins are cute and provide a great alternative to staying in a hotel and the campground has nice shaded sites with good amentities.
+The cabins are cute and provide a great alternative to staying in a hotel and the campground has nice shaded sites with good amenities.
+We spent a number of weeks here in Spring 2021 and were really impressed with the campground and of course, its great location.
 Click here to check the latest prices.

-We loved visiting Whistler in summer with kids and can’t wait to return.
+We loved visiting Whistler in summer with kids in 2020 so much that we spent 2 weeks there again in Spring 2021.
 There are so many great outdoor opportunities for adventurous families, many of them free or low cost.
 We hope this has provided you a good list of things to do in Whistler with kids to start planning your summer travels.
 Have you been to Whistler?
 What did your family enjoy?
 Let us know!